 Agricultural Equipment Technicians, are responsible for assembling, tuning, maintaining, testing adapting and play an importantly role in the design development process.
 They are on the “front lines”, Farmers, Dealers and Manufacturers all depend on them to keep the equipment up and running!
 Technicians will use everything from basic hand tools and welders to the very latest in computer/diagnostic software and will work on a variety of equipment to tractors (big and small), planters, harvesting, and irrigation equipment just to name a few.

-Both NEDA’s Agricultural Equipment Technician Apprenticeship and Pre-Apprenticeship programs are registered with the Pennsylvania Department of Labor.
+Both NAEDA’s Agricultural Equipment Technician Apprenticeship and Pre-Apprenticeship programs are registered with the Pennsylvania Department of Labor.
 The primary difference between the programs is that the apprentice is hired by a dealer as an employee, with both the dealer and candidate subject to a formal agreement and specific expectations.
 A pre-apprentice is generally still in high school.

 In contrast to interns, apprentices are hired by employers at a training wage which allows them to prove their competency with the skills and knowledge required through a series of steps along the way…earning while they learn.
 An Apprentice someone who “earns while the learn”, they get “hands on experience’ working under the direction and with the support of a mentor complete course work specifically designed to help support their “on-the-Job” training.
 They: